CNname/android-app-development/README.md

 # android-app-development

-Exercise One - Hello World
+Exercise One -  Create a first Android application

+Screenshot folder contains the images